bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 In the case where a single file contains different staining in each channel, the `stain-<label>` is omitted.

-Stains or antibodies SHOULD be indicated as appropriate in the `"SampleStaining"`, `"SamplePrimaryAntibodies"` and/or `"SampleSecondaryAntobodies"` keys in the sidecar JSON file, although the label may be different.
+Stains SHOULD be indicated in the `"SampleStaining"` key in the sidecar JSON file, although the label may be different.
+Description of antibodies SHOULD also be indicated in `"SamplePrimaryAntibodies"` and/or `"SampleSecondaryAntobodies"` as appropriate.

 If more than one run of the same sample, acquisition and stain are acquired during the same session, the [`run-<index>`](../99-appendices/09-entities.md#run) entity MUST be used: